Nilfisk’s CSR strategy

 CSR plays a vital role in the future of our business.
 Our new five-year growth strategy integrates sustainability in all areas of the business and introduces a renewed focus on increasing the sustainability of our portfolio and operations.

-A systematized and cross-functional sustainability is continuously linked to Nilfisk’s core business and strategic priorities.
+A systematised and cross-functional sustainability is continuously linked to Nilfisk’s core business and strategic priorities.

 The United Nations Sustainable Development Goals (SDGs) provide guidance for our work within CSR, ensuring that Nilfisk works towards more sustainable development in the future.
 Nilfisk specifically contributes to SDG number 3, “Good health and well-being”; SDG number 12, “Responsible production and consumption”; and SDG number 13, “Climate Action”.